By David Deady

 How to Use Generative AI to Map the Talent Market

-1. Choose Your Tools Wisely
+1. Choose Your AI Tools Wisely

 Start by selecting AI solutions that offer internet connectivity and access to real-time data.
 Some top picks include: